For the love of Irises

 Website Updates

-Note that any variety that does not have a color photo means that I have not bloom stalk to confirm the correct variety.
+Note that any variety that does not have a color photo means that I haven't had a bloom stalk to confirm the correct variety.

 (Image at right is "Plum Loco".)